datagrok-ai/admetica/README.md

 ![3A4 Admetica vs. Novartis](./images/3a4_nx_admetica.png)

-These results indicate that the Novartis model performed better overall, leading us to decide to further train our model using their dataset to enhance its predictive capabilities.

 ### 2C9

 After performing the pipeline for ChEMBL 2C9, we obtained a dataset structured as follows: